elasticpath/epcc-cli/README.md

 ```

 7. Copying and pasting is terrible and as a result epcc-cli has a few ways of ameliorating the experience of working with ids.
-   To update the customer without the id, you can use an alias `last_customer` (and this will auto complete).
-For example `epcc update customer last_customer name "Jonah Smith"`
+   To update the customer without the id, you can use an alias `email=test@test.com` (and this will auto complete).
+For example `epcc update customer email=test@test.com name "Jonah Smith"`

 ## Development Tips

+### Fast rebuilds

+For development the following command using [Reflex](https://github.com/cespare/reflex) can speed up your development time, by recreating the command line tool.

 ```bash
 git fetch --all --tags && reflex -v -r '(\.go$)|(resources.yaml|go.mod)$' -- sh -c "go build -ldflags=\"-X github.com/elasticpath/epcc-cli/external/version.Version=$(git describe --tags --abbrev=0)+1 -X github.com/elasticpath/epcc-cli/external/version.Commit=$(git rev-parse --short HEAD)-dirty\" -o ./epcc"